ramonpbarros/workout-tracker/README.md

 - HTML 5
 - Node.js
 - Express
-- MySQL
-- Sequelize
-- Handlebars
-- GitHub API
+- MongoDB

 ## Setup

 This application runs in the browser.
 Nothing needs to be installed except for your default browser.

-- Repository can be found here: [GitHub](https://github.com/ryan-harris/portfolio-builder) Make sure to git clone and check out the code!
+- Repository can be found here: [GitHub](https://github.com/ramonpbarros/workout-tracker) Make sure to git clone and check out the code!

 ## Code Examples